jsdabrowski/practising-python-skills/Shell projects/README.md

 ## About

-The repository will share mini projects to be developed and to be practise shell scripting.
+The repository will share mini projects to be developed in shell.

 Here is a list of possible mini-projects which could be useful to anyone: